Just click on any of the subjects below to find out about what the Magazine and Website is all about.

 One of the things which sets The 100 Club apart from it's competitors' are the Anniversary singles.
-Originally started by Ady Croasdell on the 5th Anniversary (Typically for Ady, two singles are marked '5th Anniversary', and there doesn't appear to have been a 6th or 7th Anniversary single !) they have now become collectors item's in their own right, with several being very in demand records which were previously unavailable.
+Originally started by Ady Croasdell on the 5th Anniversary (Typically for Ady, two singles are marked '5th Anniversary', and two are marked '33rd Anniversary' and there doesn't appear to have been a 6th or 7th Anniversary single !) they have now become collectors item's in their own right, with several being very in demand records which were previously unavailable.

 The reviews which follow originally appeared in Martyn Bradley's fanzine 'Soul Renaissance - Issue 4' - June 2000, and were written by Glen Hunter who has kindly allowed me to reproduce them here.
 The reviews since 2000 have been added by Dave Rimmer

 So here's the full list: